You can always send us your messages, comments or suggestions.

 Pipe the choux pastry in the shape of a crown.

 Arrange two strings of paste next to each other...

 ... overlapping the first two.

-The pastry should rise and have a nice golden colour.
+The paste should rise and take a nice golden colour.

-When cooked, remove from the oven and leave to cool.
+When the cooking is complete, remove from the oven and leave to cool.

 In a mixing bowl, combine the sugar with a small amount of water.

-Bring to a boil and cook until the temperature reaches 121°C. The use of a digital thermometer is highly recommended.
+Bring to a boil and cook until the temperature reaches 121°C. I recommend using a digital thermometer.
 (If you don't own one, simply dip a fork in boiling sugar.
 If you see strings forming when you take the fork out, it means that the sugar is ready.)

-Clarify the eggs.
+Clarify the eggs one by one.
 Place the egg yolks in the food mixer recipient.
 When the sugar is ready, gradually pour it over the eggs, with the mixer on low speed.
-The eggs should be at room temperature.
+Make sure the egg yolks are at room temperature.